Quick remedies for toothache

 2. Ice pack

-Another simple and effective treatment is an ice pack for toothache.
+Another simple and effective treatment – an ice pack for a toothache.
 It can help ease swelling and pain.
 Fill a bag with ice or use frozen foods from your freezer.
-Place the ice pack on your cheek on the affected area for a few minutes at a time.
+Place the ice pack on your cheek on affected area for a few minutes at a time.
 The cold compress helps constrict the blood vessels and release some of the inflammation and pain.

 Sensodyne is sensitivity toothpaste that can help relieve minor pain and sensitivity.
 It contains potassium nitrate as its active ingredient and can decrease pain associated with hypersensitivity of your dentin and gums.
 You can apply that directly to the tooth to help relieve pain or if sensitive teeth are a regular problem for you, use the paste as part of your dental routine.

-Clove oil is an essential oil derived from a Clove Tree.
+- Clove oil – Clove oil is an essential oil from a clove tree.
 It has been used for centuries without proper evidence of its health benefits, including oral pain relief.
 Clove oil has an ingredient called eugenol in it that other natural elements also have such as vanilla beans or pure vanilla extract.
-It can damage gum tissue or even kill the root of a tooth, so it’s best to stay clear of this natural remedy.
+It can damage gum tissue or even kill the root of a tooth, so its best to stay clear of this natural remedy.

-Here are a few tips to get you through the day (or night) if you have a painful tooth.
+Here are a few tips if you have a painful tooth: